32) Missing Number Equations

 Play using the first column on each player’s game board.
 The player who fills the most missing numbers in 3 minutes wins.
 This is helpful for students who need to focus on repeating the same type of question to develop fluency.

-Repeat using different columns.
+Repeat using the second column of addition.
 Each column has the missing number in a different position.

 • Build a two-part bond wall of 10.
 Use one of each block from 1 to 10 and one additional 5 block.
 Place this next to each related row on the activity board.